AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 ### Mental Ray Horizontal Strip to Cube Map ###
 This converts a mental ray `mib_lookup_cube1` horizontal strip format panorama into the cubic map panorama format.

 The input image is expected to be in a aspect 6:1 ratio in the mental ray cubic frame layout.
-If the input image is 6,144x1024 pixel image the output will be a 1024x1024 pixel layered photoshop image.
+If the input image is 6,144x1024 pixel image the output will be a 1024x1024 pixel layered Photoshop image.

 The input image is in the mental ray `mib_lookup_cube1` horizontal strip image format: